samhohcm/Robot-Kinematics-Remote-Worksheet-1/README.md

 ## Contributing

+Coding, testing, and worksheet draft by [Sam Hoh](https://github.com/samhohcm) based on meisben's first Robot Simulator workshop.

-Feel free very welcome to contribute if you find any errors in this activity, by initiating a pull request
+Feel free very welcome to contribute if you find any errors in this activity, by initiating a pull request.

 ## Credit